Immiora/the-narrow/wiki/quests/SessionLog.md

 Our father was intercepted by a large force of 30 armed Danyer men.
 Likely taken to Suncrest castle.

 We all meet up downstairs.
+We have an uncle Gavin.
+Loyal but not sociable.
+Send a message to parley to Suncrest.
+The idea is to parley with the four of us + our uncle Gavin.